allison9y/prestoi/README.md

 }
 ```

-You can then run AlphaFold 3 using the following command:
+You can then run AlphaFold 3 using the following command and check whether AlphaFold3 is running correctly:

 ```
 docker run -it \